jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: Iframe and cameras

 **Thoughts:**  I spent today building a UI for security cameras that are connected to a BlueIris system.
 The UI was built with iframes and HTML, CSS and some JS.
 It allowed me to see the cameras from any device on my home network.
 It was a fun activity.

+### Day 14: September 15, 2025

+**Today's Progress**: C#, CefSharp and events!

+**Thoughts:** I've used C# and CefSharp for several years.
+I've always used the legacy binding for events between Javascript and the C# CefSharp and I decided to use the newer "Register" to bind a C# object to the Javascript front end.
+It took me a minute because I couldn't figure out how to get the Javascript to see the registered object.
+I realized that I wasn't using 'BindObjectAsync' in Javascript so it didn't exist.